HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-expanding-blockchain-with-sidechains.md

 ### Verification of Backward Transfers

 As we said before, most sidechain protocols including our own first iteration rely on some kind of certifiers or validators that act as a bridge for backward transfers.
 These entities monitor one or more sidechains, collect all backward transactions and broadcast them on the mainchain.
 These validators can either be a trusted group of centralized actors, or a decentralized group of network participants that are incentivized, usually via transaction fees, to behave honestly.
-The common assumption is an honest majority amoing verifiers, but despite strong incentives for honest behavior it remains an assumption.
+A common assumption is an honest majority among verifiers, but despite strong incentives for honest behavior it remains just an assumption.

 Ideally, backward transfers are objectively verifiable without the need to rely on intermediaries.
-This is the reason we build a backward transfer mechanism which relies on a proof system rather than human entities.
+This is the reason we built a backward transfer mechanism relying on a proof system rather than human entities.

 #### Proof Systems

-On the highest level a proof system allows a verifier to prove to a validator, that a given statement is true, e.g. a computation was performed correctly.
-Instead of having to provide the verifier with the input and output to redo the computation and verify the result, the verifier can generate a proof and provide this proof instead.
+On the highest level a proof system allows a prover to prove to a validator, that a given statement is true, e.g. a computation was performed correctly.
+Instead of the validator having to redo the entire computation and verify the result, the prover can generate a proof and provide this instead.
 A proof comprises a set of values that the verifier uses to compute a binary output: true or false.
 When the verification function returns true the computation was performed correctly, if it returns false it wasn't.

 Getting more concrete, one application for a proof system is the verification of state transitions in a given system.
 A [blockchain is a state machine](https://academy.horizen.global/technology/expert/utxo-vs-account-model/#the-blockchain-is-a-state-machine) in the sense that with every block new transactions are recorded in the ledger and the state of the system transitions to the next state.
 Nodes verify each block before they add it to their version of the ledger.
 They check if transactions have valid [digital signatures]({{ site.baseurl }}{% post_url /technology/expert/2022-02-04-3-digital-signatures %}) attached, if only previously [unspent transaction outputs]({{ site.baseurl }}{% post_url /technology/expert/2022-04-02-utxo-vs-account-model %}) are spent and if the [Proof of Work]({{ site.baseurl }}{% post_url /technology/expert/2022-02-05-2-proof-of-work %}) attached to the block meets the current [difficulty](https://academy.horizen.global/technology/expert/proof-of-work/#finding-a-nonce).
 With a proof system, a miner could generate a proof that the state transition (new block) was perfomed according to the protocol.
 All other nodes would simply have to verify if the proof is correct and could save themselves from verifying each part of the block individually.